From Language Models over Tokens to Language Models over Characters: Algorithms

 This section gives algorithms for computing the character-level conditional prefix probability.
 Recall the definition of the character-level conditional prefix probability, that is, \cref{eq:prefix-chars-conditional,eq:prefix-chars-conditional-eos}, can be computed from a certain ratio of calls to $\prefixChars$ (and $\pchars$ in the case of $\eos$).
-Below is a direct translation of this into an algorithm that computes the distribution over $\charAlphabet \cup \set{\eos}$ given $\charseq \in \charStrings$:
+From here, \cref{eq:prefix-chars-conditional,eq:prefix-chars-conditional-eos} give a straightforward algorithm for computing the distribution over $\charAlphabet \cup \set{\eos}$ given $\charseq \in \charStrings$.
+However, a direct translation would perform duplicate work.
+Therefore, we provide the following version, which reuses work between the calls to $\prefixChars$ than directly evaluating those equations would do.\looseness=-1

-The algorithm below is semantically equivalent to the one above.
-However, it is more efficient because it reuses computations between iterations of the loop over $\charsp \in \charAlphabet$.
-The duplicated work was caused by making separate calls to $\prefixChars$ and $\pchars$ for many related arguments; they are now fused in the method below.

-\subsection{Conditional Generation \ensuremath{\charCond(\tokseq \mid \charseq)}}
+\subsection{Conditional Generation {\ensuremath{\charCond(\tokseq \mid \charseq)}}}

 This section gives a simple algorithm for correctly generating a token string $\Y$ that has a given character-level prompt $\charseq$ as its prefix.
 This algorithm is equivalent to the algorithm in the introduction but significantly faster.